 Twice daily, the tide rises to flood the Lagoon and then ebbs, leaving much of the mudflats exposed.
 This constant tidal action creates a nutrient-rich environment which supports a wide variety of organisms - clams, crabs and worms live in the mud and are a food source for birds and fish.

-About 100 species of fish live in this Lagoon.
+70 species of fish live in this Lagoon.
 You can find flounder, white seabass, and stingrays.
 Look for mullet jumping several feet into the air and moving into shallow water to spawn.

 Birds provide us a glimpse of the diversity of life that depends on the Lagoon.
 Birds are indicators of the ecological health of the area.
 Whether they are soaring overhead, cruising by in formation, or scurrying into the underbrush, each species occupies a unique niche in the ecosystem.